ericmjl/bayesian-measurement-paper/paper.md

 ## Posterior Z- and Z'-factor distributions

 Z-factors are often used in HT assays to determine, given the data, whether a particular sample is a "hit" or not, where a "hit" is commonly defined as being above the "baseline", or "threshold".
 With the posterior distributions, we can now compute the full distribution of Z-factor values for each sample.
 As such, the original 3-class system can be extended to 5 classes (Figure @fig:z-factor).

-The interpretation of these Z-value distributions depends on the
+The actionable consequences of these Z-value distributions depends on the experimental context.
+There may be scenarios where downstream experimentation is expensive, and only "true hits" should be tested; in this case, the "probable large separation" samples may be chosen for exclusion.
+On the other hand, if downstream experimentation is cheap, and it is desirable to have a large set of samples to be processed further, then samples in the "probable small separation" may be included in downstream testing.

 ![Z-score classes.](./figures/z-factor.png){#fig:z-factor}